stitchfix/mab/README.md

 trial-and-error to provide a good tradeoff between speed and reliability for a wide range of inputs including many combinations of normal and beta distributions.

-The the `numint` README and documentation for more details.
+See the `numint` README and documentation for more details.

 ## License